-Today’s picture is one of the fin whales that we got really good looks at.
+Today’s picture is of one of the blue whales on the surface.

 More later, Team Searcher

 Hello whalewatchers: It’s another beautiful day in Baja!
 Sunny skies, warm temperatures and calm seas was the order of the day.
 We had some great looks at humpback whales, with the highlight being a group of 10 whales.
 Triple flukes for everyone.

 There were plenty of other whales in the Gorda Banks area.
 We had a treat finding a blue whale also, we don’t see them very often in this area.
 We had a great look at a green sea turtle as well.
 Travelling north in good weather, ahhhhhh!

 Hello whalewatchers: We have had a great day with good weather, light winds and calm seas that made looking for whales, dolphins, turtles and more much easier.
 Most of the action was before lunch with a tremendous amount of life north of the entrance to Bahia Magdalena, including large areas of birds.
 Our first whale was a Bryde’s which are always difficult to track, and then a humpback cow and calf.
 We travelled further south and came across a huge area of birds with common dolphin.
 It had to be 2000-3000 dolphins, a single humpback in the middle, and gulls, shearwaters, frigates, elegant terns, and pelicans all feeding on small bait fish.
 It was quite a show!

 We continued on and came across multiple whales: two blues, a fin, and 5 or 6 humpbacks.
 One of the blues was consistently down for 13 minutes and on the surface for three breaths.
 The other blue whale we were able to follow for a long time with the sonar and we had some great looks close to the bow.
 It was the highlight of the day and today’s picture is of this whale off the bow.